Eligibility requirements for participation in the 2024 state pageants include:

-Swimsuit (Miss) / Active Wear (Teen): Attention is focused on beauty of face, figure, physical fitness, stage presence and the confidence with which each contestant carries herself.
+Swimsuit (Miss) / Fitness Wear (Teen): Attention is focused on beauty of face, figure, physical fitness, stage presence and the confidence with which each contestant carries herself.
 Numerical measurements are not considered in the judging.
 There is no perfect body type!

 Evening Gown: Each contestant wears a gown she has chosen for herself.
 Attention is focused on each contestant’s overall appearance, self-confidence, and the beauty she brings to the gown of her choice.
 She is evaluated on grace, poise, style, stage presence, and overall-impression.
 Judges are instructed to evaluate the contestant, not the dress she is wearing.

 There is no talent competition and no experience is necessary.

-Preliminary results from the private interview and the Swimsuit/Active Wear & evening gown stage presentations are tallied and audited after the preliminary show concludes.
+Preliminary results from the private interview and the Swimsuit/Fitness Wear & evening gown stage presentations are tallied and audited after the preliminary show concludes.
 Shortly after, the MISS DELAWARE USA & MISS DELAWARE TEEN USA Final Competition kicks off!
-Soon after, the semi-finalists are announced, and they will again compete in Swimsuit/Active Wear and evening gown and the judges will narrow the field to a group of five finalists.
+Soon after, the semi-finalists are announced, and they will again compete in Swimsuit/Fitness Wear and evening gown and the judges will narrow the field to a group of five finalists.